The Morning Petite Venise Turns Into a Painting You Can Walk Through

 The train from Strasbourg takes 35 minutes.
 You leave a city with a Gothic cathedral and a European parliament and arrive in a town that looks like it was designed by a children's book illustrator who'd been drinking Gewurztraminer.

-I stepped off the platform at Colmar station on a Thursday in late April.
-The air smelled like fresh bread and something floral — a sensory contrast to the lavender-scented Mediterranean of — wisteria, maybe, or the geraniums that were already overflowing from window boxes on every building I could see.
+Step off the platform at Colmar station on a Thursday in late April and the air smells like fresh bread and something floral — a sensory contrast to the lavender-scented Mediterranean of — wisteria, maybe, or the geraniums already overflowing from window boxes on every building in sight.

-The walk from the station to the old town took ten minutes.
-Somewhere around the second turn, the modern world ended and something else began.
+The walk from the station to the old town takes ten minutes.
+Somewhere around the second turn, the modern world ends and something else begins.

 Petite Venise at Dawn

-At 6:30AM, I was the only person there.
+At 6:30AM, you can be the only person there.
 Not almost the only person — the only person.
-The light was soft and gold, coming in at a low angle that made the timber frames cast long shadows on the plaster.
-A cat watched me from a windowsill on the second floor of a salmon-colored house.
-Neither of us moved.
+The light is soft and gold, coming in at a low angle that makes the timber frames cast long shadows on the plaster.
+A cat watches from a windowsill on the second floor of a salmon-colored house.
+Neither of you moves.

-I'd seen photos of Petite Venise hundreds of times.
+You've seen photos of Petite Venise hundreds of times.
 But photos don't capture the third dimension — the way the buildings lean slightly, the texture of the plaster, the sound of the river moving slowly under the bridges.
-I stood on the Pont Saint-Pierre and looked down the canal and understood why Colmar keeps appearing on "fairy-tale towns" lists.
+Stand on the Pont Saint-Pierre, look down the canal, and you understand why Colmar keeps appearing on "fairy-tale towns" lists.
 It's not a metaphor.
 It literally looks like it was drawn.

 The Unterlinden

 The Unterlinden Museum opens at 9AM.
-I was there at 9:02AM.
+Be there at 9:02AM.

 The building is a former Dominican convent with a modern extension by Herzog & de Meuron.
 The extension is all clean lines and light — a counterpoint to the medieval cloister.

-But I'd come for one thing: the Isenheim Altarpiece.
+But you come for one thing: the Isenheim Altarpiece.
 Matthias Grunewald, 1512-1516.
 A multi-panel painting originally created for a hospital chapel treating patients with ergotism (a terrible disease caused by contaminated grain).

-The crucifixion panel is devastating.
+The crucifixion panel is arresting.
 Christ's body is twisted with visible agony, his skin covered in sores that Grunewald painted specifically so patients would see their own suffering reflected.
 It's not beautiful in the conventional sense.
-It's powerful in a way that made me stand in front of it for twenty minutes without thinking about anything else.
+It's powerful in a way that holds you in front of it for twenty minutes without thinking about anything else.

-I've been to the Louvre, the Uffizi, the Prado.
-This painting in this small museum in this small Alsatian town held me longer than anything in any of them.
+The Louvre, the Uffizi, the Prado — this painting in this small museum in this small Alsatian town holds you longer than anything in any of them.

 Flammekueche for Lunch